chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/strings.md

 Newlines following the opening quote and preceding the closing quote are not included in the content.

-## Raw String Literals and String Interpolation
+## raw string literals and string interpolation
 > [!IMPORTANT]
 > Availability: C#11